cathalnoonan/d365-organization-editor/readme.md

 Examples of fields that are not available in the System Settings are:
 - __IsFolderAutoCreatedonSP__: Select whether folders should be automatically created on SharePoint.
 - __AllowLegacyClientExperience__: Enable access to legacy web client UI
+  - This field cannot be changed after fully migrating to unified interface

 This solution provides a way to update the fields in the organization entity without writing a console app